rqkohistani/Nodejs-RESTAPI-part-two-with-mysql/README.md

 ***

 ### THANK YOU FOR READING THIS DOCUMENTATION.
 I HOPE YOU ENJOYED IT.
-PLEASE FEEL FREE TO CONTACT ME IF YOU HAVE ANY QUESTIONS OR SUGGESTIONS.
+Perharps there are some bugs in the code.
+Please feel free to contact me.
 THANK YOU

 ## [linkedIn](https://www.linkedin.com/in/rashed-qazizada-1b64b68a/)